mohamedelkashef15/react-small-projects/03-tours/README.md

 - Remove item from list when click to a button using filter
 - Display loading component while fetching data
 - create a read more button so when I click on it display more text
+- How to re-fetch data without hard reload the page